Quaverflow/MonkeyPatch/MonkeyPatcher/README.md

 ## What's new

-Removed a bug that caused the patcher not to find methods.
-Added overloads for all the `Override` methods to support plain results rather than only actions.
+Added a `DumpJson` on the `MonkeyPatch`, which allows to you to get a json version of the methods map created by MonkeyPatch

 ## The Api